Weyfest

-Weyfest is an annual music festival held at the Rural Life Centre in Tilford, Surrey, England.
-It usually occurs around mid/end of August.
+Weyfest was an annual music festival held at the Rural Life Centre in Tilford, Surrey, England.
+It usually occurred around mid/end of August.

-Music is performed from the 3 outdoor stages and an indoor stage.
+Music was performed from the 3 outdoor stages and an indoor stage.
 Crafts, stalls, other entertainment and the exhibits of the Rural Life Centre as well as a campsite.
-Weyfest has earned a good reputation for abundant clean toilets, a large variety of fairly priced high quality food & reasonable bar prices and a safe and friendly family environment.
-The festival also offers pitches for all types of camping, tents, campervans, caravans and motorhomes, and even Electric Hook Up (EHU) if required.
-It has been voted one of the UK's top festivals by Planet Rock (radio station) listeners and the Daily Telegraph.
+Weyfest had earned a good reputation for abundant clean toilets, a large variety of fairly priced high quality food & reasonable bar prices and a safe and friendly family environment.
+The festival also offered pitches for all types of camping, tents, campervans, caravans and motorhomes, and even Electric Hook Up (EHU) if required.
+It had been voted one of the UK's top festivals by Planet Rock (radio station) listeners and the Daily Telegraph.

 History

 The 2004 edition was held as a three-day event at the Holly Bush Public House, Frensham, and raised funds for Treloar's.
 Following a change of licensee, the 2005 edition was held at the same venue as a two-day event to raise funds for Lord Mayor Treloar's College, and was restricted to 500 tickets.

 In 2006, the event took place in the grounds of the Exchange Hotel, Farnham, moving inside in the evening.